History of Mali

-Mali's present-day borders largely follow those of French Sudan, established in 1891.
-These colonial boundaries brought together diverse Sudanian and Saharan regions into a single political unit.
-As a result, Mali developed into a multi-ethnic society, with the Mandé peoples forming a significant part of its cultural and historical identity.
+The borders of Mali are those of French Sudan, drawn in 1891.
+They unite part of the larger Sudan region with parts of the Sahara.
+As a consequence, Mali is a multiethnic country, with a majority of its population consisting of Mandé peoples.

-Throughout its history, Mali's position at the crossroads of Trans-Saharan trade routes played a crucial role in its development.
-The city of Timbuktu, situated near the Niger River on the southern edge of the Sahara, became an important center of commerce, Islamic scholarship, and culture from the 13th century onward.
+Mali's history is dominated by its role in trans-Saharan trade, connecting West Africa and the Maghreb.
+The Malian city Timbuktu is exemplary of this: situated on the southern fringe of the Sahara and close to the Niger River, it has played an important role in the trans-Saharan trade from the 13th century on, with the establishment of the Mali Empire.

-This prosperity peaked during the rise of the Mali Empire, followed by the expansion of the Songhai Empire, both of which established Mali as a major power in West African history.
+This growth was particularly pronounced during the rise of the Mali Empire, followed by the expansion of the Songhai Empire, which emerged as a dominant power in West Africa.

 Prehistory

 Paleolithic

 The Sahara has experienced significant climatic fluctuations throughout its history, with periods of both drier and wetter climates than today.
 It was inhospitable to human life between 325,000 and 290,000 years ago and again between 280,000 and 225,000 years ago, except for a few favorable refuges like Lake Tihodaïne in the water-retaining Tassili n'Ajjer region.
 During these arid phases, the desert expanded far beyond its present-day boundaries, leaving behind sand dunes that stretch well beyond the modern Sahara.
 Human occupation is primarily linked to the wetter "green" phases when ecological conditions were more suitable for settlement and migration.

 It is possible that anatomically modern humans, who may have emerged in isolation south of the Sahara between 300,000 and 200,000 years ago, already inhabited the humid, water-rich regions during a prolonged green phase over 200,000 years ago.
 Around 125,000 to 110,000 years ago, an extensive network of rivers and lakes enabled the northward spread of fauna, followed by human hunter-gatherer groups.
 Among these water systems was Mega Lake Chad, which, at its largest extent, covered over 360,000 km^{2}.
 However, during a subsequent arid phase between 70,000 and 58,000 years ago, the Sahara once again became a formidable barrier to migration.
 Another green period followed between 50,000 and 45,000 years ago.

 In present-day Mali, archaeological evidence is less abundant than in northern neighboring regions.
 However, excavations at the Ounjougou complex on the Dogon Plateau, near Bandiagara, have revealed signs of human presence dating back over 150,000 years.
 Evidence of continuous habitation is firmly established for the period between 70,000 and 25,000 years ago.
 The Paleolithic period in Mali ended relatively early, likely due to the onset of another extremely arid phase – the Ogolia – around 25,000 to 20,000 years ago, which transformed the region back into a dry savannah landscape.